Albert Anastasia: Conviction

-Death
+Murder

 On the morning of October 25, 1957, Anastasia entered the barber shop of the Park Sheraton Hotel, at 56th Street and 7th Avenue in Midtown Manhattan.
 Anastasia's driver parked the car in an underground garage and then took a walk outside, leaving him unprotected.
 As Anastasia relaxed in the barber's chair, two men with scarves covering their faces rushed in, shoved the barber out of the way, and fired at Anastasia.
 After the first volley of bullets, Anastasia reportedly got up from his chair but fell into the mirror as the gunmen fired.
 The gunmen continued firing until Anastasia finally fell dead on the floor.

 The Anastasia homicide generated a tremendous amount of public interest and sparked a high-profile police investigation.
 According to The New York Times journalist and Five Families author Selwyn Raab, "The vivid image of a helpless victim swathed in white towels was stamped in the public memory".
 However, no one was charged in the case.
 Speculation on who killed Anastasia has centered on Profaci crime family mobster Joe Gallo, the Patriarca crime family of Providence, Rhode Island, and certain drug dealers within the Gambino family.
 Initially, the NYPD concluded that Anastasia's homicide had been arranged by Genovese and Gambino and that it was carried out by a crew led by Gallo.
 At one point, Gallo boasted to an associate of his part in the hit, "You can just call the five of us the barbershop quintet".
-Elsewhere, Genovese had traditionally strong ties to Patriarca boss Raymond L. S. Patriarca.
+It was rumored that one of the reasons Anastasia was killed was because he had tried to move into Cuba, where Santo Trafficante Jr. had already established himself.

 Anastasia's funeral service was conducted at a Brooklyn funeral home; the Diocese of Brooklyn had refused to sanction a church burial.
 Anastasia was interred in Green-Wood Cemetery in Greenwood Heights, Brooklyn, attended by a handful of friends and relatives.
-It is marked "Anastasio".
+The grave is marked "Anastasio".
 In 1958, his family emigrated to Canada, and changed the name to "Anisio".